Justin Cudmore Found Family in House Music—Now He’s Ready to Give Back to the Dancefloor

 The release also swiftly sold out its initial pressing and will currently run you up to $71 on Discogs—a rarity for a new release by a relatively unknown artist.
 All in all, the record helped put Cudmore on the map.
-Following the drop, the trio of Cudmore, Servito, and Haslam began playing collaborative all-night sets together under the guise of HOT MIX on dancefloors ranging from Brooklyn nightclubs to neighboring festivals like Sustain-Release.
+Following the drop, the trio of Cudmore, Servito, and Haslam began playing collaborative all-night sets together under the guise of HOT MIX on dancefloors ranging from Brooklyn nightclubs to a pre-party for neighboring festivals like Sustain-Release.

 Cudmore already has big plans for 2017.
 On February 10, he'll release his highly anticipated follow up record Forget It on the Bunker, and he's also plotting a spring release on Detroit's famed Interdimensional Transmissions.
 Like "Crystal" did last year, the Bunker record been quietly tearing up Brooklyn dancefloors as a mysterious white label.
 Centered around an equally cheeky vocal sample and snaky acid line, the title track surely will evoke similar sensory responses to his previous release.
 "All these tracks were kind of made in the same year time span," he said.
 "They're very much a reflection of those three years partying in NYC, seeing Mike all the time, and all the artists that get presented at the Bunker.
 Also always going to Detroit for Movement, parties like No Way Back, 1515 Broadway, Old Miami.
 That's how I learn about stuff, going back, listening."